Recently, I was reminded I never posted about my trip to Morocco. So here we go…

 The next day led us to Essaouira, a beautiful coastal town about a 2.5 hour drive from Marrakech.
 Initially, I debated between going there or Agadir but when I saw photos of the goats in trees, yes you read that correctly, I knew Essaouira would be my choice.
 One of my favorite photos is below.
 Apparently goats like to eat argan nuts, the nuts they use to make the widely known Moroccan oil.
 Who knew?

 At the crack of dawn the next day, we left the city for an adventure in the desert.
-We booked a 2 day/ 1 night Zagora Dunes tour.
-A few websites recommended doing the 3 day option if you have more time.
+We booked a 2 day / 1 night tour to the Zagora Dunes.
+A few websites recommended doing the 3-day option if you have more time.
 We definitely would have opted for the longer option if we had to do it over again.

 Half of the day was spent driving south and we stopped a few times along the way.
 So glad we went in April and it wasn’t too hot because driving all the way with no A/C would have been the absolute worst.
 If you have motion sickness or scare easily, this may not be the tour/drive for you.
-Our drivers took those sharp turns around the mountainous as fast as he could and needless to say we did a lot of praying that we didn’t go over.
+I’m glad our driver was a pro because the way he took those sharp turns around the mountain roads, left us praying for our safe arrival to our destination.